FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 1. Pods are in terminating.
 If we have fully excluded processes and have started the termination of the pods, we set both `reconciled` and `hasPendingRemoval` to the current generation.
 Termination cannot complete until the kubelet confirms the processes has been shut down, which can take an arbitrary long period of time if the kubelet is in a broken state.
 The processes will remain excluded until the termination completes, at which point the operator will include the processes again and the `hasPendingRemoval` field will be cleared.
 In general it should be fine for the cluster to stay in this state indefinitely, and you can continue to make other changes to the cluster.
 However, you may encounter issues with the stuck pods taking up resource quota until they are fully terminated.

-### Process Groups

-Inside the cluster status, we track an object called `ProcessGroup` which loosely correponds to a pod in Kubernetes.
-A process group represents a set of processes that will run inside a single container.
-In the default case we run one `fdbserver` process in each process group, but if you configure your cluster to run multiple storage servers per disk then we will have multiple storage server processes inside a single process group, with each process group having its own disk.
-We use the process group to track information about processes that lives outside the lifecycle of any other Kubernetes object, such as an intention to remove the process or adverse conditions that the operator needs to remediate.

-### Resources Created

-The operator creates the following resources for a FoundationDB cluster:

-* `ConfigMap`: The operator creates one config map for each cluster that holds configuration like the cluster file and the fdbmonitor conf files.
-* `Service`: By default, the operator creates no services.
-You can configure a cluster-wide headless service for DNS lookup, and you can configure a per-process-group service that can be used to provide the public IP for the processes, as an alternative to the default behavior of using the pod IP as the public IP.
-* `PersistentVolumeClaim (PVC)`:  We create one persistent volume claim for every stateful process group.
-* `Pod`: We create one pod for every process group, with one container for starting fdbmonitor and one container for starting a helper sidecar.

-### Replacement and Deletion

-The operator has two different strategies it can take on process groups that are in an undesired state: replacement and deletion.
-In the case of replacement, we will create a brand new process group, move data off the old process group, and delete the resources for the old process group as well as the records of the process group itself.
-In the case of deletion, we will delete some or all of the resources for the process group and then create new objects with the same names.
-We will cover details of when these different strategies are used in later sections.

-A process group is marked for replacement by setting the `remove` flag on the process group.
-This flag is used during both replacements and shrinks, and a replacement is modeled as a grow followed by a shrink.
-Process groups that are marked for removal are not counted in the number of active process groups when doing a grow, so flagging a process group for removal with no other changes will cause a replacement process to be added.
-Flagging a process group for removal when decreasing the desired process count will cause that process group specifically to be removed to accomplish that decrease in process count.
-Decreasing the desired process count without marking anything for removal will cause the operator to choose process groups that should be removed to accomplish that decrease in process count.

-In general, when we need to update a pod's spec we will do that by deleting and recreating the pod.
-There are some changes that we will roll out by replacing the process group instead, such as changing a volume size.
-There is also a flag in the cluster spec called `updatePodsByReplacement` that will cause the operator to always roll out changes to pod specs by replacement instead of deletion.

 ### UpdateStatus

 The `UpdateStatus` subreconciler is responsible for updating the `status` field on the cluster to reflect the running state.
 This is used to give early feedback of what needs to change to fulfill the latest generation and to front-load analysis that can be used in later stages.
 We run this twice in the reconciliation loop, at the very beginning and the very end.
 The `UpdateStatus` subreconciler is responsible for updating the generation status and the ProcessGroup conditions.